 You should also outline business goals that are SMART — an acronym for Specific, Measurable, Achievable, Relevant, and Time-bound.
 This framework ensures that your proposal is thoughtfully planned and trackable.

 Where to Look for Minority Business Grant Opportunities

-Subscribers to the Hello Alice newsletter receive weekly updates about the latest grant programs and funding opportunities, and following the Grant Bae is an awesome way to stay up-to-date on similar programs.
+Subscribers to the Hello Alice newsletter receive weekly updates about the latest grant programs and funding opportunities.

 Consider Minority Business Certification

 As we outline in another blog post on the topic, there are a variety of business certifications available for women, veterans, and members of certain minority groups.
 Getting certified opens your business to a host of exclusive funding opportunities and supplier diversity programs.
 Because of the narrower eligibility requirements, you are likely competing against a smaller pool of applicants, too.

 Don’t Be Afraid to Take a Chance

 Bottom line, if you don’t apply for a grant, you can’t receive a grant.
 Don’t put yourself out of the running by being too intimidated to apply!
 Put your best foot forward and let the grant reviewers decide.